 Entrepreneurs drive the Canadian economy, strengthen communities and create jobs.

 However, children are often not encouraged to become entrepreneurs.

-In Junior Achievement’s Business of Our Own program, grade 3-6 students put on entrepreneurial hats and become the CEO of their own retail business.
+In JA’s Business of Our Own program, grade 3-6 students put on entrepreneurial hats and become the CEO of their own retail business.
 Volunteers from the local business community partner with classroom teachers to help students set up a retail stand, track profits and distribute earnings.
 Students learn the responsibilities of running a business and how to work with others to achieve shared goals.

 A Business of Our Own teaches students basic business concepts such as management, finance, production and marketing.
 Students will have fun running their own business while building their skills in language, communication, numeracy, math, critical thinking, problem-solving, creative thinking and decision-making.